Featherpay/.github/profile/README.md

 - **Sub-cent settlement fees** — the fee floor that makes $0.50–$5 payments economically sane in the first place
 - **Fast finality** (seconds, not minutes) — a tip should feel instant even if the underlying settlement is deliberately batched
 - **Native asset issuance and anchors** — USDC is available natively on Stellar, and the anchor network provides established fiat on/off-ramp infrastructure rather than requiring Featherpay to build banking relationships from scratch
-- **Soroban** — if/when on-chain logic (tip records, fee splits) becomes worth building, Stellar's smart contract platform is available without switching ecosystems
+- **Soroban** — every tip is routed through the `TipRouter` smart contract, which atomically forwards a tip to its creator and splits off a protocol fee where applicable; Soroban is what makes that atomicity possible without a second, separate settlement step

 ## The Embedded Wallet Model